 Throughout your English course, you will write a variety of tasks.
-Below is a path of how to work with writing.
+The following outline will help you write an essay.

 Choose Your Topic